Ohio RV Camping

 Free RV camping is allowed at the USDA Haught Run Campground.
 From Interstate 77, take Exit 1 (S.R. #7).
 Go towards Marietta on S.R.
 7. Turn right at Acme Street (the first light).
 Acme St. ends at Greene Street.
 Turn right on Greene St. (S.R.
 26).
 This campground is approximately 14 miles north of Marietta.
 There is a vault toilet and 4 designated primitive campsites.

-One of several free camping locations provided by American Electric Power is the 6,600 acre Gavin Wildlife Area.
+One of several free Ohio RV camping locations provided by American Electric Power is the 6,600 acre Gavin Wildlife Area.
 There are some small ponds and streams in the area open to hunting, fishing, and primitive camping.
 No camping/recreation permit is required.
-Map.

-Ohio public campgrounds are great destinations for RV camping trips.
-Located throughout the state, USDA Forest Service, State Parks, State Forests, and USACE/COE (US Army Corps of Engineers) offer facilities from primitive campsites to full hookup campgrounds.
+Public campgrounds are great destinations for Ohio RV camping trips.
+Located throughout the state, USDA Forest Service, State Parks, State Forests, and USACE/COE (US Army Corps of Engineers) offer facilities from primitive campsites to full RV hookup campgrounds.

-The following are only a few examples of the great public camping opportunities available in Ohio.
+The following are only a few examples of the great public Ohio RV camping opportunities available.

 Mill Creek Campground located on Berlin Lake is a US Army Corp of Engineers managed facility.
 Both electric and non electric campsites are available as well as RV dump station.
 Recreation opportunities include a playground, group camping area, boating and fishing.